 Instructions

-• In a mixing bowl, combine sliced strawberries, cornstarch, sugar, and lemon juice.
+• In a mixing bowl, combine sliced 1 pound sliced fresh strawberries, 1/4 cup cornstarch, 3/4 cup granulated sugar, and 2 tablespoons lemon juice.
 Stir until strawberries are evenly coated and sugar/cornstarch is dissolved.
 Set aside.

 • Cut the excess dough off the sides of the pie dish.